danport899/Rush_Hour_AI_Solver/README.md

 Iterative Deepening Search increments its depth by one every time it reaches the final node in a given depth.
 Much like DFS, child nodes are placed at the beginning on the Unseen list until the max depth is reached.

+Results

+By observing the results produced by the program, the respective strengths and weakness of each implemenation became clear.
+Breadth-First, while undeniably the fastest, is the most memory inefficient, requiring the most moves visited.
+Additionally, the solution it found is also the most inefficient, requiring well over thousands of moves to be solved.

+IDS, while taking the longest, also proves to require the least amount of memory, also finding the most shortest possible solution.

+DPS, meanwhile, sits in between the other search methods, providing the shortest possible path, taking more time than DPS and requiring more memory than IDS.